 Adaptive reuse: Architectural precast can be used to reclad existing structures for adaptive reuse using self-supporting options, as well as using GATELite, a wall panel system comprised of a 2-¼” architectural precast concrete skin fixed to a structural steel tube frame.

 Above, the two 1960s-era Longwood University residence halls in Farmville, VA. stand prior to being rebuilt from their existing steel frame with an insulated architectural precast concrete walls system.
 Replacing the concrete masonry units gave Little Diversified the opportunity to create a new image that provides a transition to welcome the town to campus.

-Curry and Frazer Residence Halls at Longwood University were excellent candidates for renovation and adaptive re-use.
+Johns Hall and Moss Hall at Longwood University were excellent candidates for renovation and adaptive re-use.
 The new self-supporting insulated architectural precast façade will retain the look of the basic buildings alumni remember.
 Renovating the dorms rather than demolishing to build new structures will save tens of millions of dollars as well as months of construction.

 Efficient Design: Our team engages stakeholders early in a project’s design to find creative and efficient solutions that minimize cost, streamline schedules and yield quality precast concrete systems tailored for the client’s specific needs.

 The panelization scheme for the Louisville Omni Hotel combines three panels into one “M-Shaped” panel.
 The accent above every other floor provides a consistent and intriguing pattern.
 The larger panel sizes minimizes the number of joints and accelerates the installation.
 This visually dramatic hotel has changed the downtown skyline of this river city.